 Unlike most who focus on the financial side of the business, Wertheim was more interested in the underlying growth drivers of a business.
 He devoted his time to reading and analysing patents.
-This lead him to invest in uber successful companies such as 3M, IBM and Intel.
+This leads him to invest in uber-successful companies such as 3M, IBM and Intel.

 One of his most successful investments is Microsoft.
 He bought shares in the tech giant during its IPO in 1986.
-Today, his stake in Microsoft is work more than $160 million.
+Today, his stake in Microsoft is worth more than $160 million.

 Another successful investment he made was in Apple.
-He currently owns 1.25 million shares in apple – some bought at IPO and some bought for around $10 in the 90’s.
-The current value of his Apple holdings, $195 million!
+He currently owns 1.25 million shares in apple – some bought at IPO and some bought for around $10 in the ’90s.
+The current value of his Apple holdings is $195 million!

 Under Mendelson’s leadership, Heico improved.
-Heico was able to build a moat as one of only a few FAA-approved airplane replacement-parts manufacturers.
-This lead to strong growth over time.
+Heico was able to build a moat as one of only a few FAA-approved aeroplane replacement parts manufacturers.
+This led to strong growth over time.
 Over the last 28 years, Heico’s sales have compounded at a rate of 16% per year and its net profits at 19%.